 The blood lipid profile contains a range of fractions.
 However, for the sake of this thesis, we will only consider the two most important fractions, trigylcerides (TG) and cholesterol, which are either absorded from food (exogenouse lipids) or produced internally (endogenous lipids).

-Triglycerides are the simplest and most common type of lipids found across the body.
+Triglycerides are the simplest and most common type of lipids found in humans.
 They are used to store unused calories from food, and to move energy around the body.
 In contrast, cholesterol is primarily used to create cell walls and certain sex hormones.
-As lipids are not water soluble, within the blood stream, cholesterol is transported in lipoprotein structures of varying densities.
+Lipids are not water soluble therefore, within the blood stream, cholesterol is transported in lipoprotein structures of varying densities.
 Low-Density-Lipoprotein-cholesterol (LDL-c), commonly know as the “bad” cholesterol, transports fat to cells.
 In contrast, High Density-Lipoprotein-cholestel (HDL-c), transports cholesterol to the liver to be broken down and excreted.

 Total serum cholesterol is a commonly used summary measure to estimate the total lipid burden in a patients blood, and derived from the HDL-c, LDL-c and TG fractions using the Friedewald formula:[@friedewald1972]